altf4/SmashBot/Readme.md

 https://github.com/dolphin-emu/dolphin
 2. Configure your controller settings for player 1 and player 2.
 You will play as Player 1, SmashBot will take Player 2.
 You'll probably want a GameCube controller adapter.
 Configuring controller settings is out of the scope of this document, but check out the file `GCPadNew.ini` provided here for an example controller config that ought to work.
 Just stick that in your Dolphin config directory.
 3. Make sure you're running Melee v1.02 NTSC.
 Other versions will not work.
+4. Apply the Gecko code inside the file 'GeckoLatencyFixCode.txt' to Dolphin.
+Pretty soon, Dolphin will have this built in as a default Gecko code.
+Until then, use the one included here.
+See FAQ above for why and what this does.
+SmashBot will screw up if you don't apply this.
-4. Build SmashBot code by just running make. `make` There shouldn't be any dependencies to download.
+5. Build SmashBot code by just running make. `make` There shouldn't be any dependencies to download.
 (Other than Dolphin)
-5. Run `./smashbot`
+6. Run `./smashbot`
-6. Run dolphin and start up Melee.
+7. Run dolphin and start up Melee.
-7. Move focus over to the dolphin window.
+8. Move focus over to the dolphin window.
 (Or else turn on background input on the controller) Just click on the dolphin window to do this.
-8. Set player 1 to Marth.
+9. Set player 1 to Marth.
 SmashBot will choose its own character.
 Set the stage to Final Destination.
 Start the match.